 Inside, undone walls marvellously clash with fine dark green velvety upholstered seats and shiny black Thonet coffeehouse chairs.
 If you look more closely amidst this ‘raw’ Viennese style you still find a few of those painted baby dolls from the previous interior decorating the walls.

 What hasn’t changed are the iconic coffeehouse chairs of Vienna restaurant Motto’s original interiors, likewise the marble tables and the chandelier.
 At the back, Austrian artists have added modern frescoes of nudes to the naked walls.

-A more subtle update of Viennese cuisine is available in addition to modern fusion food and drinks: Styrian farmer’s salad with field beans and sheep cheese; baked emmental cheese with mixed salad; Schinkenfleckerl (baked pasta with savoury ham and cheese); fried quail; and a wonderfully soft traditional Tafelspitz (boiled beef with aromatic sauces).
+What about food and drink?
+Above all, expect a subtle update of Viennese cuisine, in addition to modern fusion food and drinks: For example, Styrian farmer’s salad with field beans and sheep cheese; baked emmental cheese with mixed salad; Schinkenfleckerl (baked pasta with savoury ham and cheese); fried quail; and a wonderfully soft traditional Tafelspitz (boiled beef with aromatic sauces).

 For dessert, nothing beats the widely recommended and self tried and tested strawberry/nougat dumplings.
-British actor Jude Law had them (alongside with chilli steak) when he was in Vienna in April 2011 to do a film and to help celebrate Motto’s 20th anniversary.
+Even British actor Jude Law enjoyed them (alongside with chilli steak) when he was in Vienna in April 2011 to do a film and to help celebrate Motto’s 20th anniversary.

-Price for a main course: EUR 9 to EUR 25
+Price of a main course: EUR 9 to EUR 25

 Location: Schönbrunner Strasse 30 (entrance around the corner in Rüdigergasse)